rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 **MinReads**	Minimum coverage required at a locus in an individual to apply a binomial test and call a genotype.
 Default: 10.

 **pvalLow**	For each locus in each individual, a binomial test is applied to score the sample as heterozygous or homozygous (assumption: two alleles in a heterozygote will be sequenced in equal frequencies).
-So, for a locus at which an individual has read counts of 35 and 50 for two alleles, respectively, a binomial test with a probability of success of 0.5 gives a p-value of 0.064.
-If this value is greater than pvalLow, the locus is scored as heterozygous.
 Default: 0.0001.

 **pvalHigh**	Same as pvalLow, but allows for a different p-value threshold for loci that have relatively high total counts.
 Default: 0.00001.